 Buying and Financing Property in Italy

-Previously, one of the main constraints on purchasing property in Italy has been access to finance, with many Australian and other expatriates needing to purchase properties on a pure cash basis.
-Apart from the cash flow impact, this will often be tax inefficient for people renting out their properties for a large part of the year – from both an Italian and Australian perspective.
+Previously, one of the main constraints on purchasing property in Italy has been the lack of access to finance, with many Australian and other expatriates needing to purchase properties on a pure cash basis.
+Apart from the cash flow impact, this will often be tax inefficient for people renting out their properties for a large part of the year – from both an Italian and expatriate perspective.
 Australian tax rules now allow you to treat offshore properties in much the same fashion as Australian domestic investment properties - with the same qualifying requirements.

 The taxation and legal issues associated with the purchase and ownership of property in Italy are complicated, and below we offer only a summary of the main issues - in the expectation that purchasers will seek appropriate professional advice both in Italy and their country of residence prior to any purchase so that they understand the full implications of purchasing property.
 In that regard, we can assist in providing access to both tax and legal advice in Italy and Australia/UK.

-There is an also an ongoing annual local property tax, approximately 0.4% - 0.7% of the official value of the property.
+There is an also an ongoing annual local property tax, approximately 0.4% - 0.76% of the official value of the property.
 Gains from the sale of real property held for more than five years are not taxable in Italy - but may be subject to capital gains tax in your country of residence (e.g. Australia).
 Gains from the sale of property held for less than five years are taxed as income.
 Capital gains are calculated as selling price less acquisition costs and related expenses.
 Generally speaking property inheritances by spouses and direct descendants or ascendants of the owners of Italian property are subject to inheritance tax at a rate of 4% on the amount exceeding €1,000,000 per beneficiary.

 Inheritance issues can arise surrounding Italian property depending principally upon whether or not the deceased person was considered a citizen of Italy prior to their death.
 If the majority of their estate was in Italy then this is one strong indicator, but there are others.
-If Italy is deemed the nation of the deceased, it's important to note that under Italian law, some members of the family gain the right to receive a fixed portion of the property of the deceased, even contrary to the terms of their will.
+If Italy is deemed the "nation of the deceased", it's important to note that under Italian law, some members of the family gain the right to receive a fixed portion of the property of the deceased, even contrary to the terms of their will.